 This is a simple shell that is easily used in programming.
-It is usually represented by a dollar sign (\$) prompt.
-This shell does not provide either the interactive features or the complex programming constructs (arrays and integer arithmetic) of the C shell or the Korn shell.
+It usually is represented by a dollar sign (\$) prompt.
+This shell does not provide either the interactive features or the complex programming constructs (arrays and integer arithmetic) of the C shell or the Korn and POSIX shells.